CAREERS LAUNCHED. GENRES BORN. MILLIONS ENTERTAINED.

 The Grand Ole Opry® began just five years after commercial radio was born in the United States.
-In 1925, the National Life and Accident Insurance Company built a radio station as a public service to the local community and with the hope that the new medium could advertise insurance policies.
-The station's call letters, WSM, stood for the company's motto: "We Shield Millions."
+In 1925, the National Life and Accident Insurance Company built a radio station as a public service to the local community with the hope that the new medium could advertise the brand of the National Life and Accident Insurance Company to the masses.
+The station’s call letters, WSM, stood for the company’s motto: “We Shield Millions.”

 Soon after going on the air, National Life hired one of the nation’s most popular announcers, George D. Hay, as WSM’s first program director.
 Hay, a former Memphis newspaper reporter who’d most recently started a barn dance show on Chicago radio powerhouse WLS, joined the station’s staff a month after it went on the air.
 At 8 p.m. on November 28, 1925, Hay pronounced himself “The Solemn Old Judge” (though he was actually only 30 years old) and launched, along with championship fiddler, Uncle Jimmy Thompson, what would become the WSM Barn Dance.
 Hay renamed the show the Grand Ole Opry in 1927 and its popularity grew rapidly.